 Contact your property manager and the new person will need to fill out an online application (if over 18 years old).
 Once approved, they will be added to the lease.

-You will typically hear from your property manager 6-8 weeks before your lease expires.
-You are welcome to reach out to your property manager sooner to discuss your lease-end plans.
+You will typically hear from your property manager 8 weeks prior your lease expiring to discuss next steps.
+You are always welcome to reach out to your property manager sooner to go over your lease-end plans.

 In most cases the home owner is responsible for repair.
 However, if the issue is found to be a tenant misuse, abuse or neglect, the tenant will be responsible for that repair.